yistLin/prove-it/_posts/2019-07-12-prove-that-eve-is-a-type-of-church.md

 ---
 layout: post
-title: "Prove that Eve is a Type of Church"
+title: "Prove that Eve is a Type of the Church"
 tags: [Eve, type, Christ]
 ---